Wednesday, 25 July 2018

-Doolin, Co Clare is a wee village, or it was back in the backpacking days of 1980s.
-Almost as many pubs as people.
-OK that’s an exaggeration, but there were quite a few cozy pubs serving buckets of Guinness and dishing up a menu of rich, dark Irish folk music and humour and you spent the night wandered from one to the next.
+Doolin, Co Clare is a wee village, or it was back in my backpacking days in the 1980s.
+BAck then it had almost as many pubs as people.
+OK that’s an exaggeration, but there were quite a few cozy pubs serving buckets of Guinness and dishing up a menu of rich, dark Irish folk music and humour and you spent the night wandering from one to the next.
 It felt remote and special.
-Obviously lots of other people thought so too! and today the place is teaming with touristy stuff.
+Obviously lots of other people thought so too! and today the place is teeming with touristy stuff.

-The Cliffs of Moher are quite impressive but getting near them provided a challenge.
+The Cliffs of Moher are quite impressive but getting near them proved a challenge.
 Once you could walk the cliffs with few restrictions but now there are designated parking places, turnstiles and fences and ....
 I know we must preserve such natural wonders and it should be so, but ... !?
-We drove on and found a turn off to a cliff walk.
-A number of Km in off the main road to a small village and then a few Km walk and we were on the edge of the southern end of the Cliffs at Hag’s Head.
-The landowner is still building paths and fences so there were areas where there were sheer drops.
-Rather scary, but awesome and we were there and experiencing it!
+We drove on and found a turnoff to a cliff walk.
+A number of Km in off the main road to a small village and then a few Km walk and we were on the edge of the southern end of the Cliffs of Moher at Hag’s Head.
+Near there are the ruins of Moher Tower, an old watchtower.
+It stands close to the site of an earlier fortification, known as Mothar or Moher, a promontory fort.
+The earlier fortification was demolished in 1808 to provide material for a new lookout/signalling tower during the Napoleonic Wars.
+Similar to the one on Malin Head and many spots along the coast.
+The landowner is still building paths and fences along this cliff line so there were areas where there were sheer drops.
+Rather scary, but breathtaking and we were there experiencing it.
 I love this area!

-The Cliffs of Moher from the northern end at Doolin.
+The Cliffs of Moher viewed from the northern end at Doolin

 Never underestimate the destination at the end of a country lane!